benny-dreamly/mow/worlds/smo/docs/setup_en.md

 # Super Mario Odyssey Setup Guide

 ## Installation and Usage
-* Install the latest version from the releases page.
+* Install the latest version from the [Github releases page](https://github.com/Kgamer77/SuperMarioOdysseyArchipelago/releases).
 Either `SMO_Archipelago_Vx.x_Switch.zip` for console or `SMO_Archipelago_Vx.x_Emu.zip` for emulator.
 The apworld file is usually not needed when using MWGG.
 <details>
 <summary>Switch</summary>